BagToad/GamerPals.xyz/content/docs/info/rules.md

 ### Do not discuss infractions in public

 Use a ticket if you want to discuss an infraction or mute: don't do it anywhere else on the server.

+Use our suggestion box if it's just a general suggestion.